 Before you proceed, please remember to write down your email id and the associated password for the account and keep it handy.

-Follow These Quick Tips To Get Your Mail App Working
+Follow These Tips To Get Your iPad or iPhone Mail Working

 - Make sure your account is set-up to sync Mail

-- Check if the mail servers are down via sites like Down Detector or similar
+- Check if the iCloud, AOL, Outlook, or Google mail servers are down via sites like Down Detector or similar

 - Open Settings > Toggle Airplane Mode On and the Off Again